svDweck/Wrestling-Statistics/README.md

 # Wrestling-Statistics
-Calculates what percentage a wrestler has to win
+Calculates what percentage a wrestler has to win by calculating the average using wins and losses.
+The class Wrestler is used to create Wrestler objects which store the wrestler's name, amount of wins, and amount of losses.
+It has the method winPercentage which calculates the wrestlers winning average.
+In the main method, a HashMap is used to store the wrestlers and their percentages.